RabiAPI/Evalon4J/README.md

 3. Execute `./evalon4j -p {{Your Java Project Path}} -o markdown`
 4. Done

+## Demo Project

+From [Pet-Store](https://gitee.com/RabiAPI/pet-store) you can test Evalon4J，the `evalon4j` dir already contains the generation results, so you check out what it's looks like.

 ## Parameters

 - `-p` specify the java project path, the output will be there and named as `evalon4j`